Hewett into semi-finals as Reid loses

 Second seed Hewett, who reached the final last year, defeated Argentine Gustavo Fernandez 6-1 7-6 (7-2).

-He will play Frenchman Stephane Houdet in the last four after he beat 2016 winner Reid 6-1 6-4.
+He will play Stephane Houdet in the last four after the Frenchman beat 2016 winner Reid 6-1 6-4.

 British wildcard Lucy Shuker advanced in straight sets in the women's event, beating China's Zhu Zhenzhen 6-2 6-2.